 Art NouveauAs one of the more recognizable movements in art and design, Art Nouveau is pervasive in visual culture even today.
 The sinewy line of flora, the interpretation of the exotic and the flourish of a bold typeface all typify this imaginative style of art, architecture and decorative arts.
 From the most famous examples – Hector Guimand’s Paris Mètro station entrances and Antonin Gaudì’s La Sagrada Familia – to the widely-produced posters and advertisements of the period, Art Nouveau can be appreciated in many forms.

-Literally translating to “New Art,” Art Nouveau emerged in opposition to the neoclassical forms that had dominated all aspects of the arts for over a century.
-Artists and artisans moved away from the ideals that first emerged in ancient Greece and had subsequently emerged time and time again throughout history.
+Literally translating to "New Art," Art Nouveau is an art movement that emerged in opposition to the neoclassical forms that had dominated all aspects of the arts for over a century.
+Art nouveau Artists and artisans moved away from the ideals that first emerged in ancient Greece and had subsequently emerged time and time again throughout history.
 Symmetry and proportion made way for organic forms that embraced the inherent asymmetry of the natural world.
 Art Nouveau found beauty in the chaos; it was an apt metaphor for the new freedoms of the modern world.

 The first hints of Art Nouveau emerged in Britain, where the style found its roots in the Arts & Crafts movement of William Morris, which championed the role of the designer in an age of increasingly dehumanized industrialization.
 Natural, simplified forms dominated his work as a textile designer.
 Calling for a renewed link between the fine and decorative arts, he worked closely with the Pre-Raphaelite Brotherhood, another significant influence in the development of the Art Nouveau style.